luizbgomide/sovereign/rules.md

 ### Advancement Benefits

-**More HP.** To determine their new maximum, they roll their hit die for each level they now possess, adding their CON to each die.
+**More HP.** To determine their new maximum, they roll their <strong id="hit-die">Hit Die</strong> for each level they now possess, adding their CON to each die.
 No individual die can be reduced below 1 point, even with a negative CON.
 If the total roll is greater than their current maximum HP, they take the roll.
 Otherwise, their maximum HP increases by one.

 **Better Saves.** Their saving throw scores decrease by one, making it easier to succeed on saving throws by rolling equal or over it.
 As a first level character has saving throw scores of 15, reaching second level would lower them to 14, modified by their appropriate attributes.